Architttttt-j/Linear-Regression-on-boston-housing-prices/ReadMe.md

 ![alt text](image.png)

-Mean Absolute Error : 3.1867873980180996
+Mean Absolute Error : 3.1867873980180996 <br>
 R2 score : 0.6522201888666173

-and how much the prediction varies one which factors
+and how much the prediction varies on which factors

         Feature  Coefficient
     5        RM     4.088551